This article was originally published in French, on the 29th December 2018.

 My work will always revolve around the colonial struggle.
 Everything has always been a question of customs and cultural wars, of economy, of resistance.
 My work is not based on a dichotomy logic but rather on a more complex relationship with spirituality.

 I have already painted a dictatorial Brazil.
-I made in 2017 a film that deals with a civil war in Brazil that will start only now.
+In 217, I made a film that deals with a civil war in Brazil that would start only now.
 Without knowing it, I staged as a far right government, when I never thought that Brazil would ever have a far right government.
 All our nightmares have come true in this crazy world.
 Pandora’s box has been opened and all our nightmares have come true.
-And unfortunately, once that box is open, nowadays in our societies, it’s almost impossible to close it.
+Unfortunately, once that box is open nowadays in our societies, it’s almost impossible to close it.